MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

 Introduction
 -------------

 This tutorial explains how to perform `fixel-based analysis of fibre density and cross-section <https://www.ncbi.nlm.nih.gov/pubmed/27639350>`_ using single-shell data.
 While the focus here is on the analysis of `Apparent Fibre Density (AFD) <http://www.ncbi.nlm.nih.gov/pubmed/22036682>`_ derived from FODs, other fixel-based measures related to fibre density can also be analysed with a few minor modifications to these steps (as outlined below).
-We note that high b-value (>2000) data is recommended to aid the interpretation of AFD being related to the intra-axonal space.
+We note that high b-value (>2000s/mm2) data is recommended to aid the interpretation of AFD being related to the intra-axonal space.
 See the `original paper <http://www.ncbi.nlm.nih.gov/pubmed/22036682>`_ for more details.

-..
-WARNING:: This tutorial assumes you have already pre-processed your data to remove artefacts (e.g. eddy-current and magnetic suseptibility-induced distortions and subject motion).
-If performing analysis of AFD derived from FODs, then additional pre-processing is required and explained in `this tutorial <http://mrtrix.readthedocs.io/en/latest/workflows/DWI_preprocessing_for_quantitative_analysis.html>`_.

 Note that for all MRtrix scripts and commands, additional information on the command usage and available command-line options can be found by invoking the command with the :code:`-help` option.
 Please post any questions or issues on the `MRtrix community forum <http://community.mrtrix.org/>`_.